At Last – We Make it to Costa Rica!

 Cahuita National Park on Our Doorstep

-One of the things that had attracted us to the idea of visiting the town was the fact that there was a national park that you could walk into.
+One of the things that had attracted us to the idea of visiting the town was Cahuita National Park which was on the town’s doorstep.
 We took the trail along the coast early one morning.
 Full of beautiful butterflies, we saw many monkeys and were even lucky enough to spot a sloth and baby.
 Admittedly, it was hidden in the leaves of a tree, but at least we were able to catch a glimpse.

 Costa Rica is a beautiful country and one we would like to return to one day.
 It was more expensive than other Central American countries, but there were plenty of accommodation options and it’s easy to get around by bus.
 With eco-friendly policies in place and much of the land protected, it’s one of the best countries on the planet to see wildlife and enjoy the experience of being in nature.